4.4.1. Removing a Datasource from an Existing Deployment

 2. Switch to MAINTENANCE policy mode:

-[LOGICAL] /alpha > set policy maintenance
+[LOGICAL] /global > set policy maintenance

 policy mode is now MAINTENANCE